TanyaCodes/TanyaCodes.github.io/README.md

 Every time I update my CV, I would also need to update the link to my CV in the website.
 I sometimes forget and lose track if I've updated the websit already.
 To help me keep track, I made a workflow that makes a record on a Google Sheets file every time I push to my repo.

 Here are the steps to set up the workflow:\
 1. Create a free account in https://ifttt.com/explore.
-This allows you to have three free applets.\
+This allows you to have three free applets.
-2. Click the "create" button.\
+2. Click the "create" button.
-&nbsp;&nbsp;3.
-Click "If this".
-Then type "webhooks" in the search box and click on the webhooks icon.\
+3. Click "If this".
+Then type "webhooks" in the search box and click on the webhooks icon.
-&nbsp;&nbsp;4.
-Click "Receive a web request".\
+4. Click "Receive a web request".
-&nbsp;&nbsp;5.
-Give an event name in the box (ex. button_pressed).
-Click "create trigger" button.\
+5. Give an event name in the box (ex. button_pressed).
+Click "create trigger" button.
-&nbsp;&nbsp;6.
-Click "Then that".
+6. Click "Then that".
 Click on the desired action.
 In this case "Google Sheets".
-You will be prompted to link your Google Drive account to IFTTT.\
+You will be prompted to link your Google Drive account to IFTTT.
-&nbsp;&nbsp;7.
-Choose "Add row to spreadsheet".
+7. Choose "Add row to spreadsheet".
 You may choose to make certain edits to the rows or leave the default as is.
-Click "Create Action".\
+Click "Create Action".
-&nbsp;&nbsp;8.
-In your IFTTT dashboard, click the round profile avatar in the upper right.
+8. In your IFTTT dashboard, click the round profile avatar in the upper right.
 Then click "My Services".
 Choose "Webhooks".
-Click "Documentation".\
+Click "Documentation".
-&nbsp;&nbsp;9.
-Replace {event} in the first box with the event name that you gave in Step 5.
-Then copy the curl command.\
+9. Replace {event} in the first box with the event name that you gave in Step 5.
+Then copy the curl command.
-&nbsp;&nbsp;10.
-Create a basic workflow .yml file.
-Go to actions then click "set up a workflow yourself". \
+10. Create a basic workflow .yml file.
+Go to actions then click "set up a workflow yourself".
-&nbsp;&nbsp;11.
-Update the bottom of your yml file by pasting the curl command.
+11. Update the bottom of your yml file by pasting the curl command.
 Commit changes.